viam-modules/viam-camera-oak/README.md

 > [!NOTE]
 > Learn about the difference between modules, models, components, and services in [our docs](https://docs.viam.com/appendix/glossary/).

+## Requirements
+The module executable is currently only supported on `linux/arm64` and `darwin/arm64`.
+Make sure your machine is running on one of these architectures to avoid exec format issues.

 ## Supported Models

 ### Components